-What is a common method used in social engineering:
+What is a common method used in social engineering?
+(Podcast)

 As we all have become technically savvy nowadays, we as the people using the tech have become increasingly lacking in maintaining safety and security.
 No wonder the cybercriminal saw us, people, as the weakest link in providing an income for them.
 The term social engineering meant that the cybercriminal can predict and within his predictions saw how he can control our behavior.
 They have a lot of auspicious ways in their arsenal to overpower an unsuspecting user to divulge sensitive information to benefit them.
 Full details about What is a common method used in social engineering.

 A 2019 report done by the company Proofpoint says that 90% of virus attacks were and are still done through social engineering tactics aiming to urge users to install malicious programs (malware) on their devices without knowing it.
 Here we will describe to you the different threats social engineers employ and we will also guide you towards defending yourself against those threats.
-Here are the common methods What is a common method used in social engineering.
+Here are the common methods used in social engineering.

-- Phishing: Experts named it as the most used method of a social engineering attack.
+Phishing is the most common method used in Social Engineering Attacks.
+Experts named it the most used method of a social engineering attack.
 These attacks utilize people’s credibility against them to distract their sensitive information from them.
 Or to trick them into following directions that will maliciously infect their devices with viruses.

 There are also some other different methods used by these scammers.
 They are: